 Each learning tool encompasses: learning aims, time and materials needed, indicates the participants’ age, guides around the preparation, the steps for implementation and the reflection.
 At the end of the Toolkit one can find several tools for evaluation and an useful glossary.

 The Toolkit is developed under the Global education goes local project by the partners’ organizations: C.E.G.A.
 Foundation, Future Worlds Center, Global Citizens Academy, Asociación Cazalla Intercultural, Südwind Steiermark, Institute for African Studies and Young People We Care.
-For download the Toolkit click here.
+To download the Toolkit click the button below: